jamil2595/home_task/readme.md

 ## Running Tests

-Make sure you have running emulator and fix the desired capabilites in the config file based on emulator specifications.
+Replace "test.apk" file with actual apk file.
+And make sure you have running emulator and proper the desired capabilites in the config file based on emulator specifications.
 To run the test suite, you can use the following command:

-` ```bash
+` ```
      npx wdio --spec tests/android/<test-file-name>.spec.js
      ```